Paulf007/MUST_Battery_to_MQTT/README.md

 [6]:    0x7530
 [7]:    0x7530

-If you dont , there is a good chanse that you have swaped A and B
+If you dont , there is a good chance that you have swaped A and B

 🐍 Step 3: Set Up Python Environment
 1. Install Python & Dependencies